psparmeet14/explore-devops/docker-theory.md

 ---

 📝 *Docker simplifies both the development and deployment lifecycle, offering consistent, reproducible, and isolated environments across teams and platforms.*

+---

+## 📦 Dockerfile Example for Node.js Applications

+> What does a Node.js app need?
+It needs **Node** and **npm** installed.

+### Sample Dockerfile

+FROM node:19-alpine
+- Ensures that Node.js and npm are available inside the container
+- Alpine is a lightweight Linux distribution for smaller image size

+COPY package.json /app/
+COPY src /app/
+- Copies application files from host into the container

+WORKDIR /app
+- Changes the working directory to `/app` inside the container

+RUN npm install
+- Installs dependencies and creates `node_modules` inside the container

+CMD ["node", "server.js"]
+- Starts the application
+- This is the final command run when the container starts

+### What the Container Includes:
+1. Linux Operating System
+2. Node.js and npm installed
+3. Application files copied from host
+4. Executed `npm install` to prepare the app environment

+---

+## 🌍 Docker Popularity

+1. **Standardized Application Packaging**
+   - Same method for Java, Python, JS, etc.

+2. **Multi-Platform Support**
+   - Works on local machines, data centers, and all major clouds (AWS, Azure, GCP)

+3. **Light-Weight & Isolated**
+   - Containers are more efficient and faster than traditional VMs
+   - Each container runs in complete isolation